 We work with policymakers to deliver positive educational impact.
 Our expertise and world-leading teaching, learning and assessment or consultancy services deliver international standards that can be integrated with local systems, to improve learner outcomes and meet educational goals.
-In this set of case studies, we provide real-world examples of how we approach the task of transforming language education outcomes in partnership with ministries of education, educational institutions and employers.
+In this set of case studies, we provide real-world examples of how we approach the task of transforming language education outcomes in partnership with ministries of education.